dmoisset/s5/character/classes/rogue.md

 ### Specialization

-At 3th level you choose an specialization from the list below.
+At 3th level you choose a specialization from the list below.
 For each specialization there’s an associated skill; you gain proficiency to that skill.
 Operatives have to choose their specialization skill as one of their rogue expertise skills at 6th level.
 Also, you can make as bonus action a DC 15 check on that skill in combat; if you succeed, the next attack you make in the same turn gains the benefit of Sneak Attack if it hits.
 Each specialization also gives you access to an